 I wish I had that kind of empathetic forethought before some of the hurtful things I've said.

 Speaking of, silence is usually the best policy with people like you.
 You’ll burn out eventually if no one can hear your temper tantrums.
 In this case, though, your six words need to be seen, and my response needs to be heard.

 There are people out there that need someone to light the path in standing up to jackass things that jackass people say.
-And of all the people that hear me each week, are are no more important Broads than my nieces.
+I'm needed.
+And of all the people that need me each week, are are no more important Broads than my nieces.

 No one will imply that their Aunt Air is anything less than a Queen.
-No one will take me down while I'm living every single day to show them how to get back up.
+No one will take me down while I'm living every single day to show them how to get back up when they're knocked down.
 No one will scare them out of showing every part of who they are.
 No one...especially not you, Jimmy...will make them question their worth and beauty because I chose to cry quietly on those concrete steps alone instead of standing up.

-I’m standing up, Jimmy.
-I’m standing up as tall as I can on the highest perch I have, and I’m showing my tear tracks over the mud and dirt and blood and sweat on the weathered terrain of my face.
+I stood up, Jimmy.
+And I’m standing up as tall as I can on the highest perch I have, and I’m showing my tear tracks over the mud and dirt and blood and sweat on the weathered terrain of my face.

 I’m standing, you dickhead, and I’m not alone.

 I have incredible people that have stood before me that have their own tear tracks and mud and dirt and blood.
 I stand every day next to people that wipe that crap out of their eyes so they can keep on standing.